-Foundation Directory Online & Grants to Individuals
+Foundation Directory Online Access

-The Library offers a number of resources with respect to starting and succeeding with your nonprofit, including of course books - we've included some suggested titles above, or you can search the SLPL catalog to find both physical & digital books to check out.
 The Library also offers some great online tools that can be accessed with a St. Louis Public Library card, including Gale Online Courses, which are 6 week online courses that are free with your library card and can be taken remotely and/or at the Library.
 If you enter the word "nonprofit" in the search box, you'll see several course offerings, including "Starting a Nonprofit."
 Another Gale product available through the Library website is Gale Business: Plan Builder, an online tool that will help a new or existing nonprofit or small business develop their business plan and address other important practical considerations - it helps take a dream ("I'm going to save ALL the puppies!") to a reality ("We're going to need a building, and some vehicles, and a source of pet food and veterinary care, and insurance, and volunteers....").
 Both can be accessed through the Library's website on the "Digital Resources" tab, click on the letter "G" under "A-Z Resources".

-Much of the Library's collection can be accessed remotely with your Library card or ecard - in terms of nonprofit materials, go to the Library's website at slpl.org, enter "nonprofit" in the keyword search, scroll down and click on "Titles I Can..." along the left side of the page, then click "Access online" and you will see 67 items that might be of interest as you "hunker down," including Steward Leadership in the Nonprofit Organization, HBR's 10 Must Reads on Nonprofits and the Social Sectors, and Make Your Mark.
-Candid also offers eBooks and streaming audiobooks via Overdrive (one of the platforms used by SLPL as well), among the many resources that can be found on their Grantspace website.
+The Library also offers (wait for it…) BOOKS!
+There are many titles available, in both physical & digital formats, to help you get started and succeed with your nonprofit, which you can find by searching the SLPL catalog.
+Here is a book list created following an earlier, in-person “Grant Writing 101” program, and there is a lot more where that came from.
+In terms of nonprofit materials, go to the Library's website at slpl.org, enter "nonprofit" in the keyword search, scroll down and if you want to see what books are available digitally, click on "Titles I Can..." along the left side of the page, and click "Access online."
+You will see dozens of items that might be of interest as you "hunker down," including Steward Leadership in the Nonprofit Organization, HBR's 10 Must Reads on Nonprofits and the Social Sectors, and Make Your Mark.
+Candid also offers eBooks and streaming audiobooks via Overdrive (one of the platforms used by SLPL as well), among the many resources that can be found on their Candid Learning website.

-St Louis Public Library is here for you and ready to help - please do reach out and let us know what we can do for you.
-We look forward to seeing you in person as soon as that is safe, but for now, please wash your hands, keep your distance, and be well.
+St Louis Public Library is here for you and ready to help - please do reach out by phone (314 539-0357) or email (email@example.com), and let us know what we can do for you.
+We would be happy to chat on the phone or have a video meet-up and look forward to seeing you in person as soon as that is safe.
+Until then, please wash your hands, wear your mask(s), and be well.